 We will pay principal of, and any premium and interest on, the debt securities of a particular series at the office of the paying agents designated by us, except that unless we otherwise indicate in the applicable prospectus supplement, we will make interest payments by check that we will mail to the holder or by wire transfer to certain holders.
 Unless we otherwise indicate in the applicable prospectus supplement, we will designate the corporate trust office of the debenture trustee in the City of New York as our sole paying agent for payments with respect to debt securities of each series.
-We will name in the applicable prospectus supplement any other paying agents that we initially designate for the debt securities of a particular series.
 We will maintain a paying agent in each place of payment for the debt securities of a particular series.